 ONE TALK AT A TIME

-Collaborators: Stephanie Irby Coard, PhD (UNCG), Laura Gonzalez, PhD (UNCG), Lisa Kiang, PhD (Wake Forest), Veronica Cole, PhD (Wake Forest), and Michelle Martin-Romero, PhD (UNCG).
+Collaborators: Stephanie Irby Coard, PhD (UNCG), Laura Gonzalez, PhD (UNCG), Lisa Kiang, PhD (Wake Forest), Veronica Cole, PhD (Wake Forest), & Michelle Martin-Romero, PhD (UNCG).

 A study examining facilators and barriers to racial/ethnic socialization processes in Mexican American, Chinese American, African American, and Black immigrant youth and their families.
 Data collection underway.